bhk/rio/concepts.md

 A language that leaves these responsibilities to user libraries provides an incomplete set of tools to the programmer.
 To evaluate such a language we must consider it together with some such library.
-OS processes are typically a very blunt instrument, and without tight integration with the language implementation it is unlikely to provide optimal performance.
+OS processes are typically a very blunt instrument, and, without tight integration with the language implementation, are unlikely to provide optimal performance.

 ## Exceptions